 Students will sit for the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB) as part of the program.
 The Infection Control (ICE) and Radiation Health Safety (RHS) examinations are taken at the end of the fall semester and the General Chairside (GC) examination is taken the end of the spring semester.
 Successful completion of this examination allows program graduates to use the professional credentials CDA, Certified Dental Assistant.

-The program in dental assisting is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval with reporting requirements”.
+The program in dental assisting is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at 312.440.4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission’s web address is: http://www.ada.org/coda

 Additional steps are required for acceptance into this program beyond the standard MCC admissions application.
 This is a three semester program that begins in June and accepts approximately 24 students per class.